CodeReviewDAO/dxd_codereview/Reviews/409 - Remove LibreOffice Column Limits/1 - XLSX import export/README.md

 ### Project Documentation

 LibreOffice has a well-defined documentation structure.
 There is a wiki page for developers and a wiki page for users.
-There is no need to have separate documentation for this submission as it does not contain any new features.

 LibreOffice TDF Wiki: https://wiki.documentfoundation.org/Main_Page